Melissa Francis is doing a great job of explaining this phony baloney plastic when they had a good time rock and roller CNN story.

 This whole thing is deeply organized.

-It's not organic, it isn't spontaneous in any way, shape, manner, or form.
+It isn't spontaneous in any way, shape, matter, or form.

 I don't know how you keep non-constituents out.

-I mean, in the land of the free and a home of the brave.
+I mean, in the land of the free and the home of the brave.

 I mean, you could try it.

-These people still gonna they're gonna mob these places anyway.
+These people are still going to mob these places anyway.

-Then you're gonna get mad that somebody's not doing a good enough job keeping them out.
+Then you're going to get mad that somebody's not doing a good enough job keeping them out.

 Okay, they make the rule.